 - Never use fillers or thinking sounds – Avoid making thinking sounds such as uuummmm and aaahh, as this will register error in your performance and will result in deduction of your scores.

 - Be confident and fluent while repeating the sentences, even if, you are required to say something on your own.

 - Try to write or remember the beginning, closing or important keywords of the sentence.
-This will help you to remember the sentence or will immediately let you respond on something related to the expected answer.
+This will help you to remember the sentence or will immediately let you respond to something related to the expected answer.

 However, speaking the sentence with even a little related text, without a gap or a baffle, using correct pronunciation, will also help you in scoring full marks in fluency and pronunciation segments of PTE.

 Intensive practice – Believe in the strength of the old saying, that we have been taught since our childhood days, ‘Practice makes a man perfect’.
 Try to practice as many repeat sentences as you can by following the referred or your preferred strategy.
-Analyze your strength and weakness while practicing the same, and work on yourself for getting prepared for the worst scenarios you may come across while attempting real PTE test.
+Analyze your strengths and weakness while practicing the same, and work on yourself for getting prepared for the worst scenarios you may come across while attempting real PTE test.

-Precisely, building good short-term memory can be an ice-breaking strategy to crack this critical yet highly scoring segment of PTE speaking test.
+Precisely, building good short-term memory can be an ice-breaking strategy to crack this critical yet highly scoring segment of the PTE speaking test.